 S7E4: Curt Thompson and the Anatomy of the Soul

 What can neuroscience teach us about faith and our experience with God?
 How can we manage stress at work in pursuit of wholeness and integration?
-Joanna and Dustin talk with Dr. Curt Thompson, a psychiatrist, speaker, and the author of Anatomy of the Soul, about being known, searching for hope, and seeking God in the midst of grief.
+Joanna Meyer and Dustin Moody talk with Dr. Curt Thompson, a psychiatrist, speaker, and the author of Anatomy of the Soul, about being known, searching for hope, and seeking God in the midst of grief.

 On the role of emotions:

 “We live in a world that has become…so dominantly occupied and preoccupied with the function of the left brain, that we simply don’t pay enough attention to what is happening in the right brain.”

 On the nature of our stories:

 “Our stories are always collaboratively told.
 I never tell my story by myself.
 I think I tell my story by myself, and it is true that I am the final agent for my story, but I am always writing my story with collaborative co writers.
 It’s not a matter of ‘will I have them or won’t I have them?’
 I have to have them because human beings depend upon the presence of other people telling stories along with us in order for us to survive, let alone to flourish.”